Tear Duct Surgery

-Believe it or not, your eye does not produce tears just when you’re upset.
+Believe it or not, your eye does not produce tears just when you are upset.
 Your tear ducts are constantly producing tears to help clear your eye of irritants and keep it from getting too dry.
+If a tear duct blockage occurs, your tears can no longer drain appropriately.
+The effects can range from inconvenience to eye health risks such as infection.

 If you are worried that there may be an issue with your tear production, give us a call, and we will evaluate your specific circumstance.

-At In Focus, we never want to make you cry, but we do want to make sure you’re able to!
+At In Focus, we never want to make you cry, but we do want to make sure you are able to!

 How Do I Recognize Tear Duct Problems?

-• Blurred vision.
+- Blurred vision.
 This could imply your eye is being irrigated too much or too little, affecting your eyesight.

-• Redness or irritation.
+- Redness or irritation.
 If your eye is not being irrigated as much as it should be, it can get dried out.

-• Pain and swelling in the corner of the eye.
+- Pain and swelling in the corner of the eye.
 Don’t live with pain longer than you have to.
 Contact us, and we’ll ensure your issues are fixed.

 What Causes Tear Duct Problems?

-• Dryness: Believe it or not, one of the primary causes of this condition is excessive eye dryness.
+- Dryness: Believe it or not, one of the primary causes of this condition is excessive eye dryness.
 If your eyes are too dry, your tear ducts may be overcompensating.
 If your eyes are irritated more than they should be, and if tearing seems to occur at specific times of day, or in particular weather conditions, dryness could be the cause.

-• Tear Duct Blockage: There might also be something blocking your eyes from draining properly.
-This can be caused by anything from trauma to infection, or even cancer (although this is rare).
+- Tear Duct Blockage: There might also be something blocking your eyes from draining properly.
+This can be caused by anything from trauma to infection or even cancer (although this is rare).
 During your examination, we will get to the bottom of what exactly is causing your problem.

 Tear Duct Surgery Overview